Swing Trading Signals

 Order Amibroker code for the Thanksgiving effect:

-Testing seasonalities can sometimes be difficult.
-If you want to have the Amibroker code for the Thanksgiving effect, you can order it here: Our backtests reveal that the best Thanksgiving effect in trading is on Tuesday during Thanksgiving week, and retail stocks are among the strongest stocks during this holiday season.
+Our backtests reveal that the best Thanksgiving effect in trading is on Tuesday during Thanksgiving week, and retail stocks are among the strongest stocks during this holiday season.

 Monthly Trading Strategy Club